brentirwin/bas/_pages/about.md

 ### Contact

 [Send an email (brentandskye@gmail.com)](mailto:brentandskye@gmail.com) or [leave us a voice message](https://anchor.fm/brentandskyke/message) if you have your own stories to tell or reactions to share!
-We just might include your message on the show!

 ### Listen